Rubbing alcohol or isopropyl is an effective cleaner that removes different stain types from various surfaces. But can rubbing alcohol remove paint?

 Now, let’s get to work.

-1. Scrape The Paint Off The Surface
+1. Scrape The Finish Off The Surface

-The first step is to clean the surface.
+First, clean the surface.
 This helps you to get a clear view of the surface you are working on.
 It also helps to get rid of dirt and grime on the surface before removing the paint.

 2. Apply Rubbing Alcohol On The Surface